Zooce/zomb-file/README.md

 ]
 ```

-There's a lot going on here, but I bet you already kind of get it, don't you?
+There's a lot going on there, but I bet you already kind of get it, don't you?

 ### Defining a Macro